Soccer-World-Sabella treads familiar ground with Argentina

 The Estudiantes school of coaching favours pragmatism over flair but the paradox is that Sabella has a national team brimming with attacking talent and an often criticised defence he recognises needs work to give the side better balance.

 "My job is to disguise that imbalance in the best way possible.
-Sometimes we managed and at others it was harder to do," Sabella said.
+Sometimes we managed and at others it was harder to do," Sabella told reporters on his return to Buenos Aires from a 0-0 draw with Romania in a World Cup warm-up in Bucharest on March 5.

 "Argentina has a fearsome forward line.
 The issue is (how rivals) occupy spaces.
 That way they can hurt us and defend.
 It's a mental, physical and technical issue.
 Germany does it well ... they manage that doubling up that hurts, when they lose the ball they regroup quickly."